Use strong passwords for each service you use

 Some people prefer a systematic approach, a method or "algorithm" for their passwords as an alternative to storing them or memorising them.
 To do this you could:

-insert some characters into and/or before and after these based on something about the specific service that you know you can recall
+insert some characters into and/or before and after this segment based on something about the specific service that you know you can recall

 There are many other systematic methods you could try that might suit you better, but the recommendations about length always apply.